rohandaxini/llm-basics-for-beginners/README.md

 ---

+<a id="step-7-positional-encoding-telling-the-model-where-words-are"></a>
-## Step 7: Positional Encoding - Telling the Model Where Words Are 📍 {#step-7-positional-encoding-telling-the-model-where-words-are}
+## Step 7: Positional Encoding - Telling the Model Where Words Are 📍

 ### The Problem: